karankamboj/UniVault/README.md

 ---

 ## Dependencies or setup instructions
- - As Remix IDE runs entirely on browser, there are no dependencies

----

-## Quick Start (Remix IDE)
+### Dependencies
+- Solidity Compiler
+- OpenZeppelin Contracts
+    - import "@openzeppelin/contracts/access/Ownable.sol";
+    - import "@openzeppelin/contracts/utils/Counters.sol";
+- MetaMask

 The fastest way to demo UniVault without any local installation.

 ### Setup
-1. Open Remix IDE at https://remix.ethereum.org
+- Open Remix IDE at https://remix.ethereum.org
+- Create a new Workspace
+    - Click on Workspace -> Create Workspace
+- Add your contract files
-2. Create a new file: `UniVault.sol`
+    - Create a new file: `UniVault.sol`
-3. Paste the contract code
+    - Paste the contract code
-4. Set Solidity compiler version to 0.8.18 or higher
+- Set Solidity compiler version to 0.8.18 or higher
-5. Select environment: JavaScript VM (Remix default)
+    - Click on the Solidity Compiler tab
+    - Select the preferred version
+- Compile contract by clicking on Compile button
+- Deploy the Contract
+- Interact with the contract
+    - After deploying the contract, the functions will be visible.
+    - You can choose any function, give the inputs and click to make a call.
+- Debug
+    - Logs can be seen on terminal to debug the issues.

-### How to use or deploy
+### How to deploy

+- Open Remix
+- Open Solidity Files
+- Choose Compiler -> Click on Compile Button
+- Install MetaMask to manage the crypto wallet
+- Add funds
+- Click on deploy & Run
+- MetaMask → select UniVault → set any constructor params → Deploy

+While deploying, it will ask for an input for the parameter, the admin. use the following:
 ```solidity
 // Constructor parameter:
 admin: 0x0000000000000000000000000000000000000000
 // (Passing zero address makes deployer the admin)
 ```

-Click Deploy.
+### How to use
+- There will be different functions, each having different input and output
+- Some functions could be defined by the user, some could be inherited

+1. Add an issuer
+    - input: address of the admin account
+    - Click: transact
+    - Expect: Event CreaterAdded(0x5B38…bdC4)

+2. Student sets DID
+    - Input: "did:key:zStudentExample123"
+    - Click: transact
+    - Expect: DIDIsSet(...)

+3. Issue a credential
+    - Input: 0xAb8483F64d9C6d1EcF9b849Ae677dD3315835cb2 0xe4d6d3299804d5555bc2a46af78cd89187af7c737b2717d0cd5d443858e6dbd9 "ipfs://bafybeigdyrsamplecid1234567890abcdef" 0
+    - Click: transact
+    - Expect: CredentialCreated(...)

+Currently only three functions has been implemented.
+We are working on rest of them.

 ### Basic Workflow